briannemsick/radmap_point_clouds/README.md

 2. merges {sensor_msgs/PointCloud2,sensor_msgs/Imu,sensor_msgs/NavSatFix}

-3. Aligns 2 velodynes in SE3 (rotation and translation).
+3. Aligns 2 velodynes in SE3 (rotation and translation)

 4. Provides {.lua,.launch,.urdf} configuration files for cartographer

 Notes:

-1. See installation.txt for step by step guide to build this package.
+1. See installation.txt for step by step guide to build this package

-2. The bagfile names are assumed to be {port,starboard,imu}.bag with the appropriate topic names {/novatel_fix,/novatel_imu,/velodyne_packets_port, /velodyne_packets_starboard}.
+2. The bagfile names are assumed to be {port,starboard,imu}.bag with the appropriate topic names {/novatel_fix,/novatel_imu,/velodyne_packets_port, /velodyne_packets_starboard}

 Requirements: